Analysis and reformulation of the $k$--$\omega$ turbulence model for buoyancy-driven thermal convection: Formulation and calibration of buoyant corrections

 This analytical approach is guided by the canonical case of homogeneous stably stratified shear flow, which provides a well-defined stability threshold for model consistency.
-As discussed in \S\ref{sec:1}, models for $\mathcal{P}_b<0$ are typically constrained by the behaviour of stably stratified shear flows, where linear stability analyses predict flow stabilization once the flux Richardson number $\mathit{Ri}_f=-\mathcal{P}_b/\mathcal{P}$ exceeds approximately $0.25$ \citep{gibson1978ground,durbin2011statistical}.
-Following this benchmark, \citet{burchard1995performance,burchard2007applied} analysed the $k$--$\varepsilon$ model from a dynamical-systems perspective to determine the appropriate form of $C_{\varepsilon b}$ for stably stratified shear flows.
-This framework treats the $k$--$\varepsilon$ model as a set of ordinary differential equations for $k(t)$ and $\varepsilon(t)$, whose trajectories in the $(k,\varepsilon)$ phase space are analysed to determine the stabilization conditions.
-For further discussions on dynamical-systems analyses of RANS models, see \citet{pettersson2006behavior,rumsey2006arbitrary,rumsey2007apparent}.
+As discussed in \S\ref{sec:1}, models for $\mathcal{P}_b<0$ are typically constrained by the behavior of stably stratified shear flows, where linear stability analyses predict flow stabilization once the flux Richardson number $\Rif=-\mathcal{P}_b/\mathcal{P}$ exceeds approximately $0.25$, as reported by \citet{gibson1978ground,durbin2011statistical}.
+Following this benchmark, \citet{burchard1995performance,burchard2007applied} analyzed the $k$--$\varepsilon$ model from a dynamical-systems perspective to determine the appropriate form of $C_{\varepsilon b}$ for stably stratified shear flows.
+This framework treats the $k$--$\varepsilon$ model as a set of ordinary differential equations for $k(t)$ and $\varepsilon(t)$, whose trajectories in the $(k,\varepsilon)$ phase space are analyzed to determine the stabilization conditions.
+For further discussion on dynamical-systems analyses of RANS models, see \citet{pettersson2006behavior,rumsey2006arbitrary,rumsey2007apparent}.

 In the same framework, the appropriate $C_{\omega b}$ for $\mathcal{P}_b<0$ can be determined analytically.
 The idealized configuration corresponds to a homogeneous stably stratified shear flow in which $k$ and $\omega$ vary only with time.
 Under these conditions, the production terms become